<< back to Curriculum Areas

 “Enquire, Explore, Discover”

 To have an understanding and respect of the world that they live in by having the opportunity to discover the awe and wonder of our planet’s journey.
-To have the confidence to enquire and explore the world around them through meaningful and relevant events in school and in the wider community.

 Geography has a significant role to play in the ‘human and social’ area of learning, which is concerned with people and how they live, their relationships with each other and their environments, and how human actions both now and in the past, have influenced events and conditions.